MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/application-types.md

 ## Simple applications

 A simple application could be a command line tool built to encrypt a provided file.
-For an example of a simple, rights-enabled application see, [IPCHelloWorld - an example application](how-to-build-your-first-application.md).
+For an example of a simple, rights-enabled application see our implementation of *IPCHelloWorld*, described in [Developing your application](developing-your-application.md).

 ### Server mode applications